Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 ```
 exists(global.defaultSpeed)
 ```
 **Note**: In CNC mode, round brackets in a line are treated as enclosing comments.
 This means that if you use expressions in GCode, if you use round brackets within expressions then the whole expression must be enclosed in { }.
-This would normally be the case anyway when using expressions as parameters to regular GCode commands, so this only affects the use of round brackets in GCode meta commands such as if, while, var, global, echo and so on.
+This would normally be the case anyway when using expressions as parameters to regular GCode commands, so this only affects the use of round brackets in GCode meta commands such as **if**, **while**, **var**, **global**, **echo** and so on.
 See [here](/User_manual/Machine_configuration/Configuration_CNC#differences-in-firmware-behaviour-between-cnc-mode-and-fdm-mode) for more information.

 ## Macro parameters